Lytchett Minster & St Dunstan's Upton

 There is a prayer station in the churchyard at Lytchett Minster Parish Church.
 There is a large cross with some prayers written on it, and if you would like to add your own prayers maybe you could do that in the form of placing a stone at the bottom of the cross as a sign of the things that you wish to bring to God.
 18/6/20

 The Taize brothers have divided their household into 8 units.
 Every evening at 7.30pm they invite us to join a few of them in their home for the evening prayer.
 It lasts around 40 minutes.

 Alternatively you can listen to the live stream via their Facebook page.
-Below is a recent video of a live stream evening prayer.

 For Online Links to daily prayer, live streaming and other resources see below